Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Appendix B

 \paragraph{CommonsenseQA Environment.} We randomly sample $1{,}500$ multiple-choice questions from the CommonsenseQA corpus \footnote{\url{https://huggingface.co/datasets/tau/commonsense_qa}}, and author $48$ prompt templates using \emph{ChatGPT-o3}.
 For each $(\text{prompt},\,\text{question})$ pair, we query \texttt{Llama-3.3-70B-Instruct} at temperature $T = 1.1$, collecting $128$ JSON-constrained answers (one of ``Option A''–``Option E'').
-Each prompt is assigned a constant cost $k_p = 0.01$.
+Each prompt is assigned a constant cost $k_p = 0.01$ as we use JSON mode, and all completion has equal length.

-The resulting data is used to construct a categorical environment (in analogy to the Synthetic-Categorical setting) with $P = 48$, $N_{\max} = 32$, a uniform context prior, and cost coefficients $\{0,\,0.2,\,1.0\}$.
+The resulting data is used to construct a categorical environment (in analogy to the Synthetic-Categorical setting) with $|\mathcal{P}| = 48$, $N_{\max} = 32$, a uniform context prior, and cost coefficients $\{0,\,0.2,\,1.0\}$.

-\paragraph{Helpful–Harmless Environment.} We filter the \textsc{HH-RLHF} conversations \footnote{\url{https://huggingface.co/datasets/Anthropic/hh-rlhf}} to the $1{,}355$ examples containing a single user query and a single assistant response.
+\paragraph{Helpful--Harmless Environment.} We filter the \textsc{HH-RLHF} conversations \footnote{\url{https://huggingface.co/datasets/Anthropic/hh-rlhf}} to the $1{,}355$ examples containing a single user query and a single assistant response.
 Using \emph{ChatGPT-o3}, we craft $20$ prompt templates.
-For each $(\text{prompt},\,\text{query})$ pair, we sample $128$ continuations from \texttt{Llama-3.3-70B-Instruct} at temperature $T=0.7$.
+For each $(\text{prompt},\,\text{query})$ pair, we sample $128$ continuations from \texttt{Llama-3.3-70B-Instruct} at temperature $T = 0.7$.
 Each continuation is scored by separate public reward models~\cite{yang2024rewards} for \emph{helpfulness} \footnote{\url{Ray2333/gpt2-large-helpful-reward_model}} and \emph{harmlessness} \footnote{\url{Ray2333/gpt2-large-harmless-reward_model}}, with scores normalized to $[-1,1]$.